 Interview with Demoscener – kb (Farbrausch)

-Welcome to the Interview
+Welcome to the Interview with Demosceners.

 This time, we have kb from Farbrausch!
 Enjoy!